brunolcarli/Ark/README.md

 $ cd Ark
 ```

-Create a `.env` on the root and add the TOKEN you get from discord developers portal:
+Create a `.env` on the root and add the TOKEN you get from discord developers protal:

 ```
 TOKEN=<your_test_bot_token>